 Developing a new product and succeeding in the marketplace isn’t an easy task.
 Right!
 Good products always captivate the target audience by addressing customer needs and simultaneously improves the business value.
 And, Scrum methodology helps you achieve that by solving complex business problems.

-A scrum is an agile approach that helps to manage projects in software developments.
+Scrum is an agile approach that helps to manage projects in software development.
 Often, Agile software developments with Scrum are viewed as a methodology.
-In this article, we’ll discuss what Scrum methodology is and core concepts involved in Scrum development.
+In this article, we’ll discuss what Scrum methodology is and the core concepts involved in Scrum development.

 Scrum has streamlined software development, and professionals all over the world have realized the value of using Scrum.
 In fact, of all the available Agile frameworks, Scrum is the most widely adopted framework across software companies.
 Almost 70 percent of software teams rely on Scrum or Scrum variants.

 It has the power to transform project management across every business, industry, and even across life in general.
-Scrum can benefit any team towards working a common goal.
+Scrum can benefit any team in working on a common goal.
 In particular, it’s a collection of tools, roles, and meetings that work together to help teams and manage workload.

 Scrum depends on three pillars of empirical process control, such as transparency, inspection, and adaptation.

-Scrum is underpinned by three pillars of transparency, inspection, and adaptation.
-Entire work in scrum framework should be visible to all the team members responsible for the outcome (workflow, process, progress, etc.) and the following five principles of Scrum will enable it:
+Scrum is underpinned by three pillars transparency, inspection, and adaptation.
+The entire work in the scrum framework should be visible to all the team members responsible for the outcome (workflow, process, progress, etc.) and the following five principles of Scrum will enable it:

-Commitment: Every team member individually commits to achieve team goals.
+Commitment: Every team member individually commits to achieving team goals.

 Courage: Everyone in the team how to work on conflicts and challenges together to do the right things.

-Focus: Team members focus entirely on the goals of the team and sprint backlog.
+Focus: Team members focus entirely on the goals of the team and the sprint backlog.